Don’t worry, we’re not going to tell you to skip your daily Starbucks for an at-home cup of joe.

 Dine in instead of out.

 The average American household spends about $3,459 a year dining out, according to data from the Bureau of Labor Statistics.
 If you do the math, that works out to about $67 per week, or, since most Americans dine out two to three times a week, as a 2019 survey found, $22 to $33 per meal.
-If you can commit to dining solely at home for one week per month or curbing your restaurant excursions to just once a week, you’ll not only be able to easily cover your monthly Tonal payments, but you’ll also improve your health since nearly all full-service and fast-food restaurant meals offer poor nutritional quality, found a recent study published in the Journal of Nutrition.
+If you can commit to dining solely at home for at least one week per month or curbing your restaurant excursions to just once a week, you’ll not only be able to more easily cover monthly Tonal payments, but you’ll also improve your health since nearly all full-service and fast-food restaurant meals offer poor nutritional quality, according to a recent study published in the Journal of Nutrition.
+Preparing meals ahead of time (with these meal-prep recipes) is a great way to ensure eating at home is quick, easy, and cost-effective.

 Carry cash instead of your credit card.